 Tanya’s passion for serving the community started as a young child visiting her late grandmother, a remedial teacher in Zimbabwe, where she helped teaching children in a rural school environment.
 She further mirrored her passionate mother, herself a lecturer in sociology and nursing and empowered many within the medical field.

-Dr Robinson sought further research opportunities at the University of Cape Town and delivered a ground breaking study on a newly found psycho-pathology, false child sexual abuse allegations in custody battles and divorce matters.
-Dr Robinson obtained a doctor in Philosophy, in 2015 from the University of Cape Town.
+Prof. Robinson sought further research opportunities at the University of Cape Town and delivered a ground breaking study on a newly found psycho-pathology, false child sexual abuse allegations in custody battles and divorce matters.
+Prof. Robinson obtained a doctor in Philosophy, in 2015 from the University of Cape Town.

 Tanya has authored seven books and a textbook and is currently busy with a new book “The War against our Children” telling the stories of the many children that are being used within countries as weapons for their own personal agenda.
 Dr Robinson writes about the children in Africa, Afghanistan, Syria, Asia and Europe that are being victimised, exploited, trafficked and harboured because of power hungry adults.
 Through this writing, Tanya gives voice to the voiceless child and empowers the reader through making them aware of the untold stories of our future generation.